 All councillors Zoom

 After a difficult academic year for many educators and councillors, we ended the summer term 2020 with our largest zoom meeting yet of over 350 councillors and an amazing all women panel including; Cllr.
 Judith Blake (Leaders of Leeds Council Labour Party), Cllr.
-Lucy Nethsingha (Liberal Democrats and leader of Cambridge City Council), Vix Lowthion (Green Party Education Spokesperson), Cllr.
+Lucy Nethsingha (Leader of Liberal Democrat Group on Cambridge City Council), Vix Lowthion (Green Party Education Spokesperson), Cllr.
 Anntoinette Bramble (Deputy Mayor of Hackney), Mary Bousted (Joint General Secretary, NEU), chaired by National President Amanda Martin.
 Watch our event and see what our amazing panel had to say.

 Gavin Williamson letter